elixir-workflow-workshop/2021/index.md

 ## This event is currently oversubscribed
 ## Registration for active particiaption is closed##

 We are currently oversubscribed.
-Please email naveed.ishaque@bih.charite.de to be placed on the wating list or if you would like to see the live stream without active participation..
+Please email naveed.ishaque@bih-charite.de to be placed on the wating list or if you would like to see the live stream without active participation..

 ## Provisional Schedule